Frequently Asked Questions About Virtual Permits

 - Enter vehicle information and purchase a parking permit.
 Customers enter vehicle information, including the license plate number(s), for as many vehicles as they plan to park in Stanford-enforced parking areas.
 Be sure to purchase a permit for the day(s) you plan to park on campus and confirm your license plate is entered correctly.
 You need to enter the time period you want the permit to be valid—whether for a day, week, month, or year(s).
 Please check your total for daily parking permit purchases before finalizing your transaction.
 If you notice a discrepancy, contact us at firstname.lastname@example.org.

 - Enforcement officers will scan license plates of vehicles parked in Stanford-enforced parking lots and garages.
-Using a mobile, hand-held, or vehicle-mounted system, they will scan license plates one vehicle and one area at a time, similar to the way they currently walk from vehicle to vehicle to inspect permits in windshields.
+Using a mobile, hand-held, or vehicle-mounted system, they will scan license plates one vehicle and one area at a time.

 - The system will identify parking violations.
 Enforcement officers will determine whether to issue a citation when the system identifies a vehicle that does not have a permit or has the incorrect permit for the parking space.
 During the transition to a fully virtual system, the officer will check the front windshield to determine whether a correct and valid physical permit is displayed.
 If not, a parking citation will be issued.